 To check on the most up-to-date list go to https://hepsa.calyx.net.au/cgi-bin/koha/opac-search.pl?q=covid

 (and refine the results from links on the left hand side – by author, topic, format, etc)

 People with compromised immune systems or pre-existing medical conditions, including cancer, may be at increased risk of contracting coronavirus (COVID-19) and increased risk of more severe infection.
-To learn more please visit our COVID-19 web section with information for people with cancer, health professionals and researchers.
+To learn more please click here.

 Community Visitor Services